 Now depending on the farm's location, the natural percentage of grasses to various other vegetation can vary.
 For example -

-- Ireland - Grass & Clover may dominate the grassland like in the case of the south east coastal grasslands of Ireland where AGN Roots Grassfed Whey is sourced.
+- Ireland - Perennial rye-grass ("Lolium Perenne") & clover dominate the southeast coastal farms where AGN Roots Grassfed Whey is sourced.

-- North America - Pastures endemic to North America however may be dominated by, legumes, forbs, & brassicas, with annual grasses being very seasonal.
+- North America - Pastures endemic to North America however, tend to be dominated by legumes, forbs, & brassicas, with annual grasses being very seasonal.

-Geographical location of the farm can also give the consumer information as to how long the herds are supported by hay, haylage, silage, and ensilage during periods of inclement weather or low forage quality.
-In an area like northern California where droughts cause the vines to produce wide variants (vintages) of wine depending on the year's climate, grassfed dairy operations also output a similar variance in quality year over year.
+The geographical location of the farm can also give the consumer information as to how long the herds are supported by hay, haylage, silage, and ensilage during periods of inclement weather or low forage quality.
+In an area like northern California, where droughts cause the vines to produce wide variants (vintages) of wine depending on the year's climate, grassfed dairy operations also output a similar variance in quality year over year.

 Sustainable Grassland -

 Healthy and sustainable grasslands also require a specific climate.
-They require rainfall to support a truly grassfed livestock year-round.
+They need rainfall to support a genuinely grassfed livestock year-round.
 Examples of popular and very legitimate Grassfed dairy farms:

 - Ireland ~1200 mm per year average precipitation

-- New Zealand ~ 800 - 1600 mm per year average precipitation depending on coast
+- New Zealand ~ 800 - 1600 mm per year average precipitation depending on the coast

 - Wisconsin ~ 875 mm per year average precipitation

 - Northern California ~ 500 mm per average precipitation